-BNP Paribas also acknowledges that coal usages widely contribute to CO_2 emissions, and is a key contributor to climate change.
+BNP Paribas also acknowledges that coal usages widely contribute to $CO_2$ emissions, and is a key contributor to climate change.
 In order to meet the objectives set by the Paris Agreement and in line with the associated pathways published by the IPCC, coal production and usage have to be reduced sharply.
-In this context, BNP Paribas has defined a very ambitious policy towards coal and has decided not to support any more companies involved in thermal coal extraction and trading with no exit strategy.
+In this context, BNP Paribas has defined a very ambitious policy towards coal and has decided to stop financing any new metallurgical or thermal coal extraction project and not to support any more companies involved in thermal coal extraction and trading with no exit strategy.